Randomized Lagrangian Stochastic Approximation for Large-Scale Constrained Stochastic Nash Games: Introduction

 (ii) {\it New convergence rate statements.} In contrast with standard optimization problems, one of the main challenges in addressing VIs lies in the lack of availability of suitable error metrics that rely on objective function values.
 In particular, this challenge introduces some difficulty in the convergence rate analysis of monotone VIs, an issue that is exacerbated in the presence of explicit constraint inequalities.
 Motivated by earlier efforts~\cite{FarzadMathProg17,KaushikYousefianSIOPT2021}, leveraging the notion of dual gap functions, we analyze the convergence of the proposed method and derive convergence rates of $\mathcal{O}\left(\frac{\log(k)}{\sqrt{k}}\right)$ for both suboptimality and infeasibility metrics in a mean sense.

 \textbf{Outline of the paper.} The remainder of the paper is organized as follows.
 In Section~\ref{sec:prelim}, we provide the main assumptions and review some preliminary results that are employed in the analysis.
 In Section~\ref{sec:alg}, we present the outline of the proposed algorithm along with some definitions.
 In Section~\ref{sec:rate} we establish convergence properties of the method and derive explicit performance guarantees.
+We present some concluding remarks in Section~\ref{sec:conc}.
 Lastly, Section~\ref{sec:app} includes the proofs for some of the results in the paper.

 }